Huntington Bancshares Incorporated [HBAN] – A worthy Stock for long-term investors

 Huntington Bancshares Incorporated [NASDAQ:HBAN]: Analyst Rating and Earnings

-Expert stock traders often make certain they pay attention what leading Wall Street analysts think regarding a potential stock purchase.
-As it relates to Huntington Bancshares Incorporated [HBAN] currently, the latest ratings from Wall St. experts that can be seen publicly is related to the fiscal quarter that’s scheduled to end in 12/30/2019.
-This is compared to its latest closing price of $7.73.
+Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
+For Huntington Bancshares Incorporated [HBAN] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
+On average, stock market experts give HBAN an Hold rating.
+The average 12-month price forecast for this stock is $7.91, with the high estimate being $12.00, the low estimate being $7.00 and the median estimate amounting to $10.00.
+This is compared to its latest closing price of $7.80.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Huntington Bancshares Incorporated [HBAN] is sitting at 3.19.
 This is compared to 1 month ago, when its average rating was 3.20.